jhlumactud/AspNetCoreWebApiFileDownloadUpload/README.md

-# File Upload and Download Web API
+# Upload/Download Files

-It is a simple API to upload and upload small files using FTP protocol in ASP.NET Core Web API.
-It only uploads and downloads from a specific folder which created in this directory.
+It is a simple API to upload and download files to root directory using FTP protocol in ASP.NET Core Web API.